Synonyms and other taxonomic changes

 There has been considerable confusion as to what genus name to use for which species in this group - with good reason.

 The family Lycaenidae has been subject to a long term, and ongoing mass production of names, often based on trivial and dubious distinctions, resulting in many synonyms for both genera and species.
 The genus Lycaena is no exception.
-Many authors ignore all of these genera names and call everything Lycaena with no qualification beyond that.
-However, many authors continue to recognize a number of these names as distinct genera, or as subgenera of Lycaena, and any number of these names may be seen variously attached to our species.
+Many authors ignore all of these genus names and call everything Lycaena with no qualification beyond that.
+However, many authors continue to recognize a number of these names as distinct genera, or as subgenera of Lycaena, and several of these names may be seen variously attached to our species.

 In North America, the following subgenera are often recognized (sometimes as full genera):